 Chemotherapy for melanoma skin cancer

 Chemotherapy (chemo) uses drugs that kill cancer cells.
 The drugs are usually injected into a vein or taken by mouth as a pill.
 They travel through the bloodstream to all parts of the body and attack cancer cells that have already spread beyond the skin.
 Because the drugs reach all areas of the body, this is called a systemic therapy.

-Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Each chemotherapy cycle typically lasts for a few weeks.

 - Dacarbazine (also called DTIC)